 - Use the Table question widget to clearly define the scale of comprehension and completion;

 - Allow the student to self-assess and submit their work;

-- If the rubric is in an Assessed lesson, then marks can be assigned to the Table question and provide the student with a percentile grade.
+- If the rubric is in an Assessed Lesson, then marks can be assigned to the Table question and provide the student with a percentile grade.

-Make a rubric from scratch
+Build the rubric from scratch

 Use the left column to list the skills demonstrated or topics covered.
 Use the top row to create the scale of proficiency (A, B, C or 2, 1, 0, etc).
 Add some shading to these cells to visually differentiate them from the rest of the table.